gaurbprajapati/Task-Manager/README.md

-# TO_DO_APP_MERN_Stack
+# TO DO Application

-TO_DO_APP(Task Manager) is a simple web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to manage their tasks.
+TO_DO_APP (Task Manager) is a simple web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that allows users to manage their tasks.
 It provides features such as adding tasks, updating tasks, and deleting tasks.

 ## Features

-- Add new tasks with a title and description
+- #### Add new tasks with a title and description
-- Update existing tasks with new title and description
+- #### Update existing tasks with new title and description
-- Delete tasks from the task list
+- #### Delete tasks from the task list
-- User-friendly interface with minimal design
+- #### User-friendly Responsive interface with minimal design

 ## Technologies Used